 The city is big and crowded.
 The search?
 It’s nerve-wracking, stressful and there is a rent crisis going on all over the city which is causing prices to go up, up, up.

 This article is full of personal tips that I’ve learned in the last three years and it will help calm your nerves about this big search you just embarked on.
-Plus, later on this month, I’ll be releasing a complete guide to the neighborhoods of Madrid in E-book format!
+Plus, in the near future, I’ll be releasing a complete guide to the neighborhoods of Madrid in E-book format!
 Keep an eye out for it soon. 🙂

 Never fear because with a good head on your shoulders, persistence, a clear idea of what you’re looking for and lots of helpful advice and warnings, you CAN find the room or apartment you’ve been searching for.